Up to half of Facebook users use it to spy on ex-partners.”

 Here’s why…

 - Painful emotions are continually fed when you watch your ex’s life.
 Photos of your happy ex may feed your resentment.
 Images portrayed to the public may belie what you know to be true about that person and feed your frustrations.
-Images of your ex and a new romantic interest may stab at your self-esteem.
+Images of your ex and a new romantic interest may stab at your self-esteem and leave you jealous.

 - Lurking around your ex’s life through social media keeps you emotionally tied to that person no matter whether that emotion is anger, lust or love.
 Healing from divorce includes emotionally separating yourself from the person who used to be your partner.
 Having contact with your ex, even through social media, makes it harder to put the past behind you and heal.